 I have spent much time in the pool over my life.
 I took swimming lessons when I was young.
-In my late teens and early twenties I worked as a swim instructor and lifeguard, and in the summers I’d recreate in the pool quite often.
+In my late teens and early twenties, I worked as a swim instructor and lifeguard, and in the summers I’d recreate in the pool quite often.

-pools clean, chemicals need to be added.
+To keep pools clean, chemicals need to be added.
 Even in saltwater pools, chemicals must be used.

 One of the most common chemicals used in pools is chlorine and less common, bromine.
 These chemicals are strong disinfectants that keep the pool clean and crystal clear.

 The problem with these chemicals is that they are detrimental to your health.

 If you are going to be swimming in a pool, or have children that are swimming in a chlorinated pool, there are a few simple things you can do to mitigate the damages.

 Chlorine is added to pools (and municipal water) to kill bacteria and other living things.
 When you immerse your body in chlorinated water, the chlorine can be absorbed transdermally (through the skin) into the blood stream.
 It can also enter your body through inhalation (higher exposure in indoor pools and home showers/baths) and from drinking chlorinated water.